A lower bound on the spectrum of unimodular networks: Future directions

 \section{Future directions}

-Ab\'{e}rt et.~al.~\cite{AGV} show that if an infinite $d$-regular unimodular network has spectral radius $2\sqrt{d-1}$ then if must be the $d$-regular tree.
-They also prove that if a sequence of finite, connected, $d$-regular graphs $G_n$ converges to the $d$-regular tree in the local weak limit then apart from $o(|G_n|)$ short cycles the smallest cycle in $G_n$ has length of order at least $\log \log |G_n|$.
-Little is known about such spectral rigidity results for arbitrary unimodular networks.
-Suppose a sequence of finite connected graphs $G_n$ of growing size share a common universal cover $T$.
-If the spectral measures of the $G_n$ concentrate on $[-\rho(T),\rho(T)]$ as $n \to \infty$ then does $G_n$ converge to $T$ in the local weak limit?
+It is shown in \cite{AGV} that if an infinite $d$-regular unimodular network has spectral radius $2\sqrt{d-1}$ then it must be the $d$-regular tree.
+It is also proved that if a sequence of finite, connected, $d$-regular graphs $G_n$ converges to the $d$-regular tree locally then apart from $o(|G_n|)$ short cycles, the smallest cycle in $G_n$ has length of order at least $\log \log |G_n|$.
+Little is known about such results for arbitrary unimodular networks.
+Suppose a sequence of finite and connected graphs $G_n$ of growing size share a common universal cover $T$.
+If the spectral measures of the $G_n$ concentrate on $[-\rho(T),\rho(T)]$ as $n \to \infty$ then does $G_n$ converge to $T$ locally?